Death's Gambit: Reception

 Death's Gambit received "mixed or average" reviews, according to review aggregator Metacritic.

 GameSpot's James Swinbanks praised the exploration and the story, but criticized the game's combat as being clunky.
 Writing for PC Gamer, Samuel Horti enjoyed the game's story, but disliked the stamina system.
 In a mixed review, Mike Epstein at IGN wrote, "Death’s Gambit is a very blunt attempt to fuse two beloved games, Dark Souls and Castlevania: Symphony of the Night, into one challenging 2D action-platformer.
 Developer White Rabbit shows a strong understanding of what made each of them great but glosses over fundamentals that all great games need, such as responsive controls and an understandable game world, and falls short of its promise."

 Death's Gambit: Afterlife received greater critical acclaim than the original game, with critics citing that the game made a number of quality additions and improvements to the base game while retaining its unique qualities.
-Noisy Pixel reviewed the game positively, stating, "Death’s Gambit: Afterlife is the product of a dedicated team that wants to provide the best action experience possible.
-This revamped version offers plenty of new systems for returning fans and puts its best foot forward for new players.
-There’s great attention to balance in this soulslike Metroidvania that supplies enough challenging encounters and deep customization for all players to enjoy.
-It looks like the Afterlife ain’t so bad after all."